Access our Customer Relationship Summary HERE

 3. Take time to get emotionally ready.
 Some put off retirement (even though they have more than enough assets) because they don’t have a clue what they’d do with themselves all day every day if they weren’t going to the office!
 If this is you, begin discussing with your spouse or close friends what a fulfilling retirement could look like.
 As you talk about your options, you may find your desires changing.

 At Christy Capital, we believe the season of retirement is a prime opportunity to pursue your dreams.
+If you’re serious about turning all your wants and wishes into workable plans, we’re here to help.

 Call us at (877) 864-1145.
 Let us help you wrestle with those questions.